whateverusername0/VRTRAKILL/README.md

 # VRTRAKILL

+**This is the only valid link to the mod.
+I _don't_ have a thunderstore page, I _don't_ have a page on nexus mods.
+I will _never_ post vrtrakill to any mod portal whatsoever.
+Every side link might and WILL contain malware.**

 ### The mod is not dead.
 Updates are delayed until the next ultrakill patch to prevent me from going insane.
 You can still contribute, I check every issue/pr every now and then.
 Thanks for understanding.

 [![](https://img.shields.io/github/downloads/whateverusername0/VRTRAKILL/total)](https://github.com/whateverusername0/VRTRAKILL/releases)